Guiding You Through The Collaborative Divorce Process

 We understand effective negotiation strategies and will make ourselves available to address your questions and concerns at every stage of the process.

 If you and your ex are largely in agreement with how to resolve the major issues in your divorce proceeding, the collaborative law approach may be right for you.
 There are a number of benefits to reaching a collaborative divorce agreement, including:

 Identifying and asserting your interests: When you go through the collaborative law process, you are able to focus on the things that are most important to you.
-I can help you identify your goals and craft negotiations around the best way to help you achieve your goals.
+We can help you identify your goals and craft negotiations around the best way to help you achieve your goals.

 Ending your marriage with dignity: Terminating your marriage involves untangling your marital lives, setting boundaries, dividing assets, establishing support, and creating a plan for your children (if you have them).
 The termination of your marriage can be the commencement of lengthy and significant entanglement.
-The Collaborative law process allows you to establish a new way of problem solving that will serve you into the future.
+The collaborative law process allows you to establish a new way of problem-solving that will serve you into the future.